Prakhar-Singh007/MovieNext/README.md

 # MovieNext
-Content Based Recommender System recommends movies based on their preferences for genre, title, casts, and director.
+Content Based Recommender System recommends movies based on their preferences for genre, title, casts, and director. <br>
 Ranks the Movies according to their rating.